Inmoresentum/Better_Reads_Book_DB_LOADER/README.md

 # BetterReads Data Loader
-This repo is used to load the initial data to into data stack cassandra instance for the Better Reads application.
+This repo is used to load the initial data into data stack cassandra instance for the Better Reads application.
 Further, it's also used to synchronize it with the updated data on the OpenLibrary.